postgresml/postgresml/pgml-docs/docs/blog/postgresml-is-8x-faster-than-python-http-microservices.md

 	<iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSLNYEaLD92xfrWhx6c2Q248NJGC6Sh9l1wm055HdTPZbakjQg0PVS9KqyuWrNepYvLeOdVNfbmhCwf/pubchart?oid=309145169&amp;format=interactive"></iframe>
 </center>

-Time to (de)serialize is important, but needing (de)serialization in the first place is the bottleneck.
+Time to (de)serialize is important, but ultimately needing (de)serialization in the first place is the bottleneck.
 Taking data out of a remote system (e.g. a feature store like Redis), sending it over a network socket, parsing it into a Python object (which requires memory allocation), only to convert it again to a binary type for XGBoost, is causing unnecessary delays in the system.

 PostgresML does **one in-memory copy** of features from Postgres.
 No network, no (de)serialization, no unnecessary latency.

 ## What about the real world?

-Testing over localhost is convenient, but it's not that realistic.
+Testing over localhost is convenient, but it's not the most realistic benchmark.
 In production deployments, the client and the server are on different machines, and in the case of the Python + Redis architecture, the feature store is yet another network hop away.

 To demonstrate this, we spun up 3 EC2 instances and ran the benchmark again.
 This time, PostgresML outperformed Python and Redis **by a factor of 40**.

 <center>
 	<iframe width="600" height="371" seamless frameborder="0" scrolling="no" src="https://docs.google.com/spreadsheets/d/e/2PACX-1vSLNYEaLD92xfrWhx6c2Q248NJGC6Sh9l1wm055HdTPZbakjQg0PVS9KqyuWrNepYvLeOdVNfbmhCwf/pubchart?oid=179138052&amp;format=interactive"></iframe>